AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Experimental Details

 \subsection{Datasets}

-After distillation, we evaluate models on five widely used, task-agnostic instruction-following benchmarks: Dolly-evaluation, Self-Instruct, Vicuna-evaluation, Super-Natural Instructions, and Unnatural Instruction.
-Below we summarize each dataset. \begin{itemize} \item \textbf{databricks-dolly-15k}~\citep{conover2023free}: An open-source dataset of instruction–response pairs created by thousands of Databricks employees.
+\begin{itemize} \item \textbf{databricks-dolly-15k}~\citep{conover2023free}: An open-source dataset of instruction–response pairs created by thousands of Databricks employees.
 It covers diverse behavioral categories defined in ~\cite{ouyang2022training}, including brainstorming, classification, closed QA, generation, information extraction, open QA, and summarization. \item \textbf{Self-instruct}~\citep{wang-etal-2023-self-instruct}: A framework for improving instruction-following ability by iteratively using model outputs to generate new instructional data.
 The dataset contains 52K instructions and 82K input–output pairs for tuning, 252 expert-written tasks for practical evaluation, and 50K additional examples from public datasets for benchmarking. \item \textbf{Vicuna}~\citep{vicuna2023}: A benchmark consisting of 80 challenging open-ended questions originally used to assess Vicuna.
 It provides a compact but difficult testbed for evaluating instruction-following performance. \item \textbf{Super-Natural Instructions}~\citep{wang-etal-2022-super}: A large-scale benchmark comprising 1,616 expert-written NLP tasks spanning 76 task categories.
 Its test set includes 9K examples drawn from 119 tasks, covering a wide spectrum of instruction types. \item \textbf{Unnatural Instructions}~\citep{honovich-etal-2023-unnatural}: An AI-generated dataset containing 240K instructions created with minimal human intervention.
 The collection demonstrates that synthetic data can serve as an effective substitute for human-curated data.
-Its core subset includes 60K examples. \end{itemize}
+Its core subset includes 60K examples. \item \textbf{AlpacaEval}~\citep{dubois2023alpacafarm}: AlpacaEval is derived from the AlpacaFarm evaluation suite but includes simplified formatting.
+In particular, \cite{dubois2023alpacafarm} combined the original instruction and input fields into one unified instruction, a change that influences about a quarter of the samples sourced from Self-Instruct~\citep{wang-etal-2023-self-instruct}.
+The dataset ultimately comprises 805 difficult instruction-following queries. \item \textbf{Evol-Instruct Evaluation}~\citep{xu2024wizardlm}: This evaluation set includes 218 prompts produced through the Evol-Instruct generation pipeline.
+The questions span a wide range of topics and serve as a compact benchmark for instruction-following ability. \item \textbf{UltraFeedback}~\citep{cui2024ultrafeedback}: UltraFeedback is a large and detailed preference dataset tailored for building high-quality reward and critic models.
+It contains roughly 64k prompts collected from UltraChat, ShareGPT, and Evol-Instruct.
+Each prompt was used to elicit four responses from different LLMs, and GPT-4 subsequently annotated these outputs based on dimensions such as following instructions, factual correctness, honesty, and helpfulness. \item \textbf{MetaMathQA}~\citep{yu2024metamath}: MetaMathQA was created to strengthen mathematical reasoning in LLMs.
+The dataset is generated through a bootstrapping method in which each math question is re-expressed using multiple reasoning viewpoints, including forward reasoning, backward reasoning, and paraphrased formulations. \item \textbf{GSM8K}~\citep{cobbe2021training}: GSM8K consists of 8.5K meticulously written grade-school math word problems.
+Designed to require multi-step inference, it is widely used as a standard benchmark for evaluating basic mathematical reasoning skills. \item \textbf{WizardCoder}~\citep{luo2024wizardcoder}: WizardCoder is an instruction-tuned code dataset built via the Evol-Instruct method.
+Starting with the 20K-sample Code Alpaca corpus, the creators iteratively evolved prompts by increasing complexity, adding constraints, inserting misleading code, and introducing time/space complexity requirements.
+The final dataset contains about 78K evolved examples, which were used to fine-tune StarCoder and substantially improve its coding performance. \item \textbf{HumanEval}~\citep{chen2021evaluating}: HumanEval provides 164 hand-crafted programming tasks with function signatures, natural-language descriptions, and unit tests.
+It is one of the primary benchmarks for assessing code generation and was explicitly designed to avoid overlap with existing training data. \item \textbf{MBPP}~\citep{austin2021program}: MBPP includes roughly 1,000 Python programming exercises aimed at novice programmers.
+Each problem comes with a textual description, a reference code solution, and three automatic test cases.
+Portions of the dataset were manually validated to ensure consistency and correctness. \end{itemize}